Special classes of irreducible representations I: Introduction

 Next, we introduce another type of irreducible representations.
 We say that a representation $\rho : G \to {\rm GL}(V)$ is {\it $m$-dense} if the induced representation $(\wedge^m \rho) : G \to {\rm GL}(\wedge^m V)$ is irreducible.
 We also say that a representation $\rho : G \to {\rm GL}(V)$ is {\it dense} if $\rho$ is $m$-dense for each $0 < m < n$ (Definition~\ref{def:dense}).
 We can prove that denseness implies thickness and that thickness implies irreducibility (Corollary~\ref{cor:imply}).
 For example, the standard representation ${\Bbb C}^n$ of ${\rm GL}_{n}({\Bbb C})$ is dense, and hence thick.

 The reason why we call such irreducible representations ``thick" or ``dense" is because the image of $\rho : G \to {\rm GL}(V)$ is thick or dense in ${\rm GL}(V)$, respectively.
 We imagine that if the image $\rho(G)$ gets larger in ${\rm GL}(V)$, then $\rho$ may become thick or dense.
-Our purpose is to develop theory of thick representations.
+Our purpose is to develop a theory of thick representations.
 Thickness is a simple, natural and essential concept in representation theory.
 In the case of finite-dimensional representations of complex simple Lie groups, thick representations are equivalent to weight multiplicity free representations whose weight poset is a totally ordered set (\cite[Theorem~1.1]{Classification}).
-By this result, we have classified thick representations for complex simple Lie groups in \cite{Classification}.
+By this result, we will classify thick representations for complex simple Lie groups in \cite{Classification}.
 This is one of the characterization of weight multiplicity free representations whose weight poset is a totally ordered set.

-We will divide ``Special classes of irreducible representations" into two parts: Part I and Part II, because it will be long.
-In Part I, we introduce thickness, denseness, realizable subspaces, and another notions on irreducible representations.
+We will divide ``Thick representations and dense representations" into two parts: Part I and Part II, because it will be long.
+In Part I, we introduce thickness, denseness, realizable subspaces, and other notions on irreducible representations.
 We show basic results on thick representations and dense representations.
-For describing thickness, we need to introduce ``realizable subspaces".
+For describing thickness, we introduce ``realizable subspaces".
 We say that a subspace $W$ of $\wedge^m V$ is {\it realizable} if there exist $v_1, v_2, \ldots, v_m \in V$ such that $0 \neq v_1 \wedge v_2 \wedge \cdots \wedge v_m \in W$ (Definition~\ref{def:realizable}).
 The notion of realizable subspaces is essential for describing criteria of thickness and the moduli of absolutely thick representations.
-Roughly speaking, thickness lives not in the world that Linear Algebra controls, but in the world that Grassmann Algebra (or Variety) controls. ``Realizable subspaces" is one of keywords in Grassmann Algebra.
+Roughly speaking, thickness lives not in the world that linear algebra controls, but in the world that Grassmann algebra (or variety) controls. ``Realizable subspaces" is one of keyphrases in Grassmann algebra.

 The main theorem of Part I is the following:

 \begin{theorem}[Theorem~\ref{th:mainth}] Let ${\rm Rep}_n(G)$ be the representation variety of degree $n$ for a group $G$ over ${\mathbb Z}$.
 For $0 < m < n$, the absolutely $m$-thick representations in ${\rm Rep}_n(G)$ form an open subscheme of ${\rm Rep}_n(G)$.
 In particular, the absolutely thick representations in ${\rm Rep}_n(G)$ form an open subscheme of ${\rm Rep}_n(G)$. \end{theorem} Here we say that a representation $\rho : G \to {\rm GL}(V)$ is {\it absolutely $m$-thick} (resp. {\it absolutely thick}) if $\rho\otimes_k \overline{k} : G \to {\rm GL}(V\otimes_k \overline{k})$ is $m$-thick (resp. thick) for an algebraic closure $\overline{k}$ of $k$.
 As a corollary of the main theorem, we can construct the moduli of absolutely thick representations (Theorems~\ref{th:modulithick}).